Finding the guts to speak French out-loud is a common problem for adult who are studying French.

-If you are familiar with my site, you know how much I emphasise that written French and spoken French are like 2 different languages.
+If you are familiar with my site, you know how much I emphasise that the French we write and the French we speak are like 2 different languages.
+This is why to improve the way you speak French, training with audio is a must.

-You can guess some words out of the context, but the idea here is not to train your understanding capacity, but train your speaking ability: work on your pronunciation, memorize common sentences and expressions, get the courage to speak out loud.
+You can guess some words out of the context, but the idea here is not to train your understanding capacity, but train your speaking ability!

-- Play a very short passage, a short sentence, then repeat.
+- Play a very short passage of a French text you understand, a short sentence, then repeat.
 Don’t read the transcript; just repeat, trying to imitate the speaker as if you were an actor.

 - Repeat as many times as necessary.